lagimik/PartnerCrucible/PowerPlatformSolutionArea.md

 :----- | :---------- | :-----
 [Magic Quadrant™ for Enterprise Low-Code Application Platforms](https://powerapps.microsoft.com/en-us/blog/microsoft-named-a-leader-in-2023-gartner-magic-quadrant-for-enterprise-low-code-application-platforms/) | We are excited to see Microsoft named a Leader in 2023 Gartner® Magic Quadrant™ for Enterprise Low-Code Application Platforms for the fourth consecutive time. | Gartner
 [The Total Economic Impact™ of Microsoft Power Platform Premium Capabilities](https://info.microsoft.com/ww-landing-forrester-tei-of-power-platform-premium-capabilities.html) | a commissioned study conducted by Forrester Consulting, to explore how a composite organization realized substantial financial benefits using Power Platform premium capabilities | Forrester 2022
+[Forrester - Total Economic Impact of PowerBI](https://info.microsoft.com/ww-thankyou-TEI-of-microsoft-power-BI.html?lcid=en-us) | From the information provided in the interviews, Forrester has constructed a Total Economic Impact™ (TEI) framework for those organizations considering implementing Power BI | Forrester

 ## Practice References